dylanroscover/Embody/README.md

 ## :notebook_with_decorative_cover: Overview
 TouchDesigner stores project networks in a binary format, `.toe` (TouchDesigner environment file).
 For collaborative and source control workflows, this format has significant limitations.
 One can always save external `.tox` (TouchDesigner external component) files of any COMP in their network, as well as a plethora of text-based formats of DATs in their network (such as `.py`, `.glsl` and `.json`).
 However, these processes can quickly become repetitive and cumbersome to maintain as your network grows.

 Embody is a management system for creating and maintaining comprehensive externalizations throughout your toe  network.
 Any COMP or DAT operators (OPs) in your project can be tagged for externalizing with the tap of a simple shortcut (pressing `y` twice while the OPs are selected).
-Then whenever you save your project (`ctrl-s` or `ctrl-alt-u` to avoid editing the toe), Embody will automatically externalize the OPs to a folder structure that matches your network, and keep them updated as you iterate.
+Then whenever you save your project (`ctrl - s` or `ctrl - shift - u` to avoid editing the toe), Embody will automatically externalize the OPs to a folder structure that matches your network, and keep them updated as you iterate.

 Simply drag and drop Embody from the `/release` folder into your project to get started!